 In addition to your account information, the test bed uses session "cookies" in order to ensure communication between your browser and the server.
 Therefore, your browser must be configured to accept "cookies".
 However, it does not collect personal or confidential information of any kind, nor any IP address from your PC.
 Cookies are automatically removed by your browser once sessions has been terminated by logging out.

-Finally in the contact support screen (available through the "Contact support" footer link) you are given the option to replace your account's email account with one on which you want to receive responses.
-This allows you to receive feedback if on a different email account from the one linked to your EU Login profile.
+Finally in the contact support screen (available through the "Contact support" footer link) you are given the option to replace your account's email address with one on which you want to receive responses.
+This allows you to receive feedback on a different email account from the one linked to your EU Login profile.